vercel/modelfusion/docs/guide/function/generate-text.md

 Chat prompts are a higher-level prompt template that contains a list of chat messages.
 They can be either a [TextChatPrompt](/api/interfaces/TextChatPrompt) or a [MultiModalChatPrompt](/api/interfaces/MultiModalChatPrompt).

-Chat prompts are a combination of a system message and a list of messages with the following constraints:
+Chat prompts are a combination of a system message and a list of user and assistant messages.

-- A chat prompt can optionally have a system message.
-- The first message of the chat must be a user message.
-- Then it must be alternating between an assistant message and a user message.
-- The last message must always be a user message (when submitting to a model).

 You can use a ChatPrompt without an final user message when you e.g. want to display the current state of a conversation.
 The type checking is done at runtime when you submit a chat prompt to a model with a prompt template.